callumbyers/microservice/README.md

 Clone down this repository

-There are two separate projects to run (in separate terminal windows).
+There are two separate projects to run (in separate terminals).

 1) To start the Koa server
     npm install